-Criterion: Ref4 8.1 The CA maintains controls to provide reasonable assurance that for Subordinate CAs that are considered technically constrained in accordance with SSL Baseline Requirements Section 7.1.5, the CA: 8.1, 8.7, 7.1.5 monitors the Subordinate CA's adherence to the CA's Certificate Policy and the Subordinate CA's Certification Practices Statement; and performs quarterly assessments against a randomly selected sample of at least three percent (3%) of the Certificates issued by the Subordinate CA in the period beginning immediately after the last samples was taken to ensure all applicable Baseline Requirements are met.
+Criterion Ref4 7.4 The CA maintains controls to provide reasonable assurance that all documentation relating to certificate requests and the verification thereof, and all Certificates and revocation thereof, is retained for at least two years after any Certificate based on that documentation ceases to be valid.
+5.5.2 AUDIT 8.1 The CA maintains controls to provide reasonable assurance that for Subordinate CAs that are considered technically constrained in accordance with SSL Baseline Requirements Section 7.1.5, the CA: 8.1, 8.7, 7.1.5 monitors the Subordinate CA's adherence to the CA's Certificate Policy and the Subordinate CA's Certification Practices Statement; and performs quarterly assessments against a randomly selected sample of at least three percent (3%) of the Certificates issued by the Subordinate CA in the period beginning immediately after the last samples was taken to ensure all applicable Baseline Requirements are met.
 8.2 The CA maintains controls to provide reasonable assurance that for Subordinate CAs that are NOT considered technically constrained in accordance with SSL Baseline Requirements Section 7.1.5, the CA verifies that Subordinate CAs that are not technically constrained are audited in accordance with SSL Baseline Requirements 8.4.
-8.1, 8.4, 7.1.5 8.3 For certificates issued before 11 August 2017, the CA maintains controls to provide reasonable assurance that if the CA uses a Delegated Third Party that is not an Enterprise and is not currently audited, prior the certificate issuance, the CA ensures the domain control validation process required under SSL Baseline Requirements Section 3.2.2.4 or IP address verification under Section 3.2.2.5 has been performed by the Delegated Third Party by either: 8.4, 3.2.2.4, 3.2.2.5 using an out-of-band mechanism involving at least one human who is acting on either on behalf of the CA or on behalf of the Delegated Third Party to confirm the authenticity of the certificate request or the information supporting the certificate request; or
+8.1, 8.4, 7.1.5 8.3 For certificates issued before 11 August 2017, the CA maintains controls to provide reasonable assurance that if the CA uses a Delegated Third Party that is not an Enterprise and is not currently audited, prior the certificate issuance, the CA ensures the domain control validation process required under SSL Baseline Requirements Section 3.2.2.4 or IP address verification under Section 3.2.2.5 has been performed by the Delegated Third Party by either: 8.4, 3.2.2.4, 3.2.2.5 using an out-of-band mechanism involving at least one human who is acting on either on behalf of the CA or on behalf of the Delegated Third Party to confirm the authenticity of the certificate request or the information supporting the certificate request; or performing the domain control validation process itself is acting on either on behalf of the CA or on behalf of the Delegated Third Party to confirm the authenticity of the certificate request or

-Criterion: Ref4 performing the domain control validation process itself.
-8.4 The CA maintains controls to provide reasonable assurance that: it performs ongoing self-assessments on at least a quarterly basis against a randomly selected sample of at least three percent (3%) of the Certificates issued during the period commencing immediately after the previous self-assessment samples was taken, Except for Delegated Third Parties that undergo an annual audit that meets the criteria specified in the Baseline Requirements, the CA performs ongoing quarterly assessments against a randomly selected sample of at least three percent (3%) of the Certificates verified by the Delegated Third Party in the period beginning immediately after the last samples was taken The CA reviews each Delegated Third Party's practices and procedures to assess that the Delegated Third Party is in compliance with these Requirements and the relevant Certificate Policy and/or Certification Practice Statement.
-8.7 8.5 The CA maintains controls to provide reasonable assurance that it complies with: laws applicable to its business and the certificates it issues in each jurisdiction where it operates, and licensing requirements in each jurisdiction where it issues SSL certificates.
-8.0
+Criterion Ref 4 8.4 The CA maintains controls to provide reasonable assurance that: it performs ongoing self-assessments on at least a quarterly basis against a randomly selected sample of at least three percent (3%) of the Certificates issued during the period commencing immediately after the previous self-assessment samples was taken, 8.7 Except for Delegated Third Parties that undergo an annual audit that meets the criteria specified in the Baseline Requirements, the CA performs ongoing quarterly assessments against a randomly selected sample of at least three percent (3%) of the Certificates verified by the Delegated Third Party in the period beginning immediately after the last samples was taken The CA reviews each Delegated Third Party's practices and procedures to assess that the Delegated Third Party is in compliance with these Requirements and the relevant Certificate Policy and/or Certification Practice Statement.
+8.5 The CA maintains controls to provide reasonable assurance that it complies with: 8.0 laws applicable to its business and the certificates it issues in each jurisdiction where it operates, and licensing requirements in each jurisdiction where it issues SSL certificates.